Podocarpus laetus

 It is found only in New Zealand.
 It can be found growing in both montane and subalpine forests but less common in lowland forests.

 P. laetus is distinguished from the more widely known lowland tōtara by its thinner bark, longer juvenile leaves and distribution at higher altitudes.

+P. laetus plays host to the endemic insects Ambeodontus tristis and Oemona hirta.